- A security protocol that encrypts data transferred on a network

 When a web browser, for example, requests to open communications with a secure web server, they privately share a security key which is temporarily saved on each computer.
 Each data packet issued during the communication is also secured and any attempted hacks can be identified and prevented.
 SSL blocks both automated and manual hacking from malicious attacks.

-Why is SSL important to my website?
+Why is SSL important for Small Business websites?

 If your website visitors enter their name, email, phone number or other information into a form on your site, SSL protects their personal information from theft.